CS601-F18/projects/project4option2.md

 ### Submission Requirements

 You will schedule an interactive grading appointment during finals week.
-Before your schedule appointment, submit all code to your github repository for this assignment **and** ensure your complete solution is be running on the microcloud.
+Before your scheduled appointment, submit all code to your github repository for this assignment **and** ensure your complete solution is be running on the microcloud.
 Your web front end must be deployed on your [primary node](https://github.com/CS601-F18/notes/blob/master/admin/mcassignments.md) port **7070**.
 Your services (all three components!) must be running *on different hosts*.

-Use the following link to create your private github repository for this assignment: [Project 4]()
+Use the following link to create your private github repository for this assignment: [Project 4](https://classroom.github.com/a/TdnexnOy)

 For full credit, make sure to follow all [Style Guidelines](https://github.com/CS601-F18/notes/blob/master/admin/style.md).
 Points will be deducted for each violation.